Chak10/Backup-SQL-PHP/README.md

 $backup = new SQL_Backup();
 ```

-> Note: Attention this class has not been tested in all possible situations.
-So if you have problems you disclose them to me.
-> Note 2: I do not take responsibility in case of failure to backup or if the result you do not like or does not work

 ___**construct**_(_$con, $tablename, $folder, $querylimit, $compress, $ext, $alltableinfile, $save, $sqlunique_)

 var _**con**_ (Object) => MySQLi connection already opened.